Six Sigma in Pharma Brand and Sales Management: Applying The Black Belts Concept Jack Welch – (Sales Management 19)

 Instead of guessing the reason, a Six Sigma approach helps you investigate using data.

-Maybe the retail pharmacy is not satisfactory, or the District Manager Vidyut Desai has not succeeded in getting the Painjaa strategy implemented well, or maybe your strategy itself hasn’t been communicated well in the local language to the medical representatives of North Gujarat.
+- or maybe your strategy itself hasn’t been communicated well in the local language to the medical representatives of North Gujarat.

-Once the problem is clear, you fix the process—so the launch of Painjaa becomes more successful across all the headquarters of North Gujarat.
+Once the problem is clear, you fix the process, so the launch of Painjaa becomes more successful across all the headquarters of North Gujarat.

-This structured method was made famous by Jack Welch at GE and is used in industries around the world—including healthcare and pharmaceuticals.
+This structured method was made famous by Jack Welch at GE and is used in industries around the world, including healthcare and pharmaceuticals.

 (In the manufacturing sector, the most basic definition, Six Sigma is a statistical representation for what many experts call a “perfect” process.
 Technically, in a Six Sigma process, there are only 3.4 defects per million opportunities.)